Coffee cup with surrender phrase, and rosary beads on a table

 5. Pick One Small Household Task- Only one!

-Rather than aiming for perfection, only to pull your hair out and scream your frustrations, focus on completing one small household chore each morning.
-Whether it’s dusting your bedroom, cleaning the toilets, or tidying up a specific area, it should be something you can do within 10 minutes.
+Don’t aim for perfection (read more about my ideas on perfection here)- instead, focus on completing one small household chore each morning.
+Dust your bedroom, clean the toilets, or tidy up a specific area- something you can do within 10 minutes.
+Set a timer can help.
 Lowering your expectations of how clean things need to be and focusing your efforts on completing small tasks each day will allow you to feel good about what you accomplished.

 Tip: Break down bigger chores into smaller tasks and assign each to a specific day.
 This way, you’re consistently making progress without feeling overwhelmed.